 Los Angeles (US)

-Los Angeles is a city in the western United States and is the capital of the state of California.
+Los Angeles is a city in the western United States.
 Los Angeles is the second richest city in the US and ranks third globally with a GDP reaching $866 billion.
 According to the 2010 census, the city had a population of 3.7 million residents in the urban area and almost 20 million in the greater area.
 The city is famous for its entertainment industry with major film companies located in the city such as 20th Century Fox, Paramount Pictures, and the Universal Pictures.
 The city is also famous as home to Hollywood and hosts the annual Academy Awards.
 The manufacturing industry in Los Angeles is the largest in the western United States and is a big contributor to the city’s economy.

 Although these cities are the richest in the world, the gap between the rich and the poor is often collosal, and this has brought with it many social problems such as crime.
 The crime rates in the cities have been increasing over the years, and this has made the local authorities to put measures in place to counter this problem.